 Bill Starr’s 5×5 (aka Madcow 5×5)

-As one of the most proven and highly recommended strength oriented workout routines out there, Bill Starr’s 5×5 (also referred to as Madcow 5×5) is pretty much as effective as it gets for getting as strong as possible as fast as possible (as well as gaining all of the muscle that tends to come with those types of strength increases).
+As one of the most proven and highly recommended strength-oriented workout routines out there, Bill Starr’s 5×5 (also referred to as Madcow 5×5) is pretty much as effective as it gets for getting as strong as possible as fast as possible.

 The original website that contained the full details of this program disappeared a while ago, but luckily other people saved full versions of it and hosted it themselves.
-So, you can find everything you need to know about Bill Starr’s/Madcow’s 5×5 program (and its variations) through a combination of the following:
+Here now is one such example of where you can find everything you need to know about Bill Starr’s/Madcow’s 5×5 program:

 Westside For Skinny Bastards (aka WSFSB)